confluentinc/cp-ansible/VARIABLES.md

 ***

+### config_base_path

+If the installation_method is 'archive' then this will be the base path for the configuration files, otherwise configuration files are in the default /etc locations.
+For example, configuration files may be placed in `/opt/confluent/etc` using this variable.

+Default:  "{{ archive_destination_path }}"

+***

 ### sasl_protocol

 SASL Mechanism to set on all Kafka Listeners.
 Configures all components to use that mechanism for authentication.
 Possible options none, kerberos, plain, scram